Jbleezy/BO2-Reimagined/README.md

 * 2 lethal grenades and mines awarded each round
 * Unlimited barrier rebuild points
 * Meleeing enemy players that are already stunned will stun them again
-* Meleeing enemy players that are prone will make them crouch
 * Stunning enemy players steals 10 points from them
 * Downing enemy players awards 5% of their current points
 * Bleeding out enemy players awards 10% of your current points to all teammates